JEFworks-Lab/genomic-data-visualization-2022/_course/0-welcome-and-introductions.md

 Students who are struggling with anxiety, stress, depression or other mental health related concerns, should consider connecting with resources through the JHU Counseling Center.
 The Counseling Center will be providing services remotely to protect the health of students, staff, and communities.
 Please reach out to get connected and learn about service options at 410-516-8278 and online.

-Please reach out to the course staff to inform them of your health-related absence as soon as possible so that we can best accomodate your absence.
+Please reach out to the course staff to inform them of your health-related absence as soon as possible so that we can best accommodate your absence.

 ## 0.7.
 Feedback, typos, and corrections